Illustration of a person in a paper boat reaching for a life preserver, representing chapter 13 bankruptcy help and repayment plan support

 Life During and After Chapter 13 Bankruptcy

-Chapter 13 is not just a legal process — it affects your daily financial decisions for several years.
+Chapter 13 is not just a legal process.
+It affects your daily financial decisions for several years.
 Understanding what to expect can make the process more manageable.

 During the Plan